 Justice Sotomayor breaks shoulder in fall at home

-WASHINGTON – The Supreme Court says Justice Sonia Sotomayor broke her right shoulder in a fall at her Washington home.
+WASHINGTON – The Supreme Court says Justice Sonia Sotomayor broke her left shoulder in a fall at her Washington home.

 The court says the 63-year-old Sotomayor will wear a sling for several weeks and undergo physical therapy.
 She is not expected to miss any time on the bench.
 The justices are hearing arguments this week and next.